AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 The Answer column is the text to reply.
 No personalization is available in this field.
 If you leave this field empty, no message will be replied but the additional action will be triggered anyway.

-The Additional action column provides an extra action to do when both keyword and short code match.
-Currently, you can send to blocklist or add to allow list the recipient; none will only reply the text.
-The action is triggered even if you don't specify an answer.
-Adding to block list occurs only for the specified short code, not for the whole profile (this is the minimum legal requirement of most countries).
+The Additional action column provides an extra action to do when both keyword and short code match (empty short code matches all short codes).
+Currently, you can send to quarantine or remove from quarantine; none just replies the text and does nothing more.
+If you specify an additional action but leave the reply field empty, the action will be executed but no reply will be sent.
+Quarantine is applied only for the specified short code, or all short codes if the field is left empty.

 >[!IMPORTANT]
 >